littlepetal/MTRX2700-Major-Project/README.md

   - Initialising variabled used in the lidar module as zero

 #### Functionality
 - Once configured, the lidar module is only responsible for returning the distance to the closest obstacle from the lidar in metres as a volatile unsigned int.
-The function that returns this value is 'get_metres()'
+The function that returns this value is `get_metres()`

 ## Accelerometre Module